Title: The Relationship between Diet and Sperm Count: An In-depth Analysis

 The Impact of Alcohol and Caffeine on Sperm Count

-Excessive alcohol consumption and high caffeine intake have been shown to have a negative impact on sperm count.
-A study published in the journal Andrology found that men who consumed more than five alcoholic drinks per week had a lower sperm count compared to those who drank less.
-Similarly, a study published in the journal Reproductive Biology and Endocrinology found that men who consumed high amounts of caffeine had a lower sperm count and decreased sperm motility.
+Excessive alcohol consumption has been shown to have a negative impact on sperm count.
+A study published in the journal Andrology found that men who consumed more than five alcoholic drinks per week had a lower sperm count compared to those who drank less (Jensen et al., 2018).
+The study also found that binge drinking, defined as consuming five or more drinks in one sitting, had a particularly negative impact on sperm count.

 Conclusion